Your indispensable guide to Breastfeeding Nutrition (Part 3)

-Expert nutrition coaching relies on educating clients on a healthy lifestyle, as well as healthy eating, and those issues are best served by the individual professionals themselves… Introducing my good health places and ‘colleagues’ from Letchworth, Baldock, Hitchin and beyond… (Covid19 update: Most of these people and places are open in some form or another – pls check before you travel, …
+Expert nutrition coaching relies on educating clients on a healthy lifestyle, as well as healthy eating.
+Those issues are best served by the individual professionals themselves… Introducing my good health ‘colleagues’ from Letchworth and beyond… Healthy food… 🙂 Fairhaven Wholefoods Letchworth supplier of a large range all things gluten-free, dairy-free, nut-free, chemical-free and vegan.
+They sell everything from raw sauerkraut and …

 Read MoreImmune supporting foods